DealerOfDamage/DBTest/README.md

 # DBTest

-Simple command-line utility for executing SQL statements against an SQLite database.
+Simple command-line utility for executing SQL statements against an SQLite database or a remote PostgreSQL instance.
 A lightweight Tkinter interface is also available when you want clickable controls and live logs.

 ## Features
-- Connect to any SQLite database file (or use an in-memory database).
+- Connect to any SQLite database file (or use an in-memory database) or a PostgreSQL connection string such as `postgresql://user:pass@host:5432/dbname`.
 - Execute a single statement from the command line, run a SQL script file, or use an interactive shell.
 - Results are displayed in a basic table format; non-query statements report affected rows.